An Automated Theorem Proving Framework for Information-Theoretic Results: Nontrivial Existential Information Inequalities

 \subsection{Other Examples}

 The double Markov property \cite{csiszar2011information} can be stated as an EII:

 The existence of the G{\'a}cs-K{\"o}rner common part~\cite{gacs1973common} can be stated as

-This can be considered as a ``higher-order'' EII due to the extra nested layer of the universally quantified variable $V$.
-Similarly, the existence of the minimal sufficient statistic can be stated as
+This can be considered as a ``nested'' EII due to the extra nested layer of the universally quantified variable $V$.\footnote{A subsequent work by the author \cite{li2021first} studies the first-order theory of random variables, which allows arbitrary nesting of existential and universal quantifiers.} Similarly, the existence of the minimal sufficient statistic can be stated as

 We remark that the PSITIP implementation can handle arbitrarily nested expressions such as the two aforementioned examples.